technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate_with_data_and_ai.md

     ![The Monitor hub pipeline runs displays indicating the successful completion of the CreateSalesPaymentsParquet pipeline.](media/ss_createsalespaymentsparquet_pipelinesucceeded.png "Successfully completed pipeline")

 ## Exercise 5: Train a regression model to predict incoming cashflow using Azure Machine Learning Studio

+In this exercise, you will learn to connect to sales data in Azure Data Lake Storage from Azure Machine Learning and train a model to predict incoming cashflow.

 Duration: 50 minutes